 - In the bowl of an electric mixer, beat the egg whites until they begin to bubble.
 Add 1 tablespoon sugar and continue beating until soft peaks form.
 Set aside.

 - In a large bowl, whisk egg yolks with 2 tablespoons sugar until light and creamy.
 Whisk in the orange zest and vanilla.
 Whisk in a quarter of the milk mixture, then whisk in the remaining milk mixture until smooth.
 Slowly add flour mixture, stirring only until dry ingredients are moist but still lumpy.
 Do not overmix.
-Using the rubber spatula, fold the egg whites into the batter until just combined.
-Finally slowly mix in the ricotta cheese.
+Using the rubber spatula, stir in the ricotta cheese.
+Finally, fold the egg whites into the batter until just combined.
 The batter will be lumpy.

 - Heat a large nonstick frying pan over medium heat until hot.
 Scoop ⅓ cup batter for each pancake and cook until bubbles appear on top.
 Carefully flip over and cook the other side until the bottoms are golden brown, about 1 to 2 minutes more.
-Continue making pancakes until batter is gone.
-Transfer pancakes to a baking sheet and keep warm in oven until enough are cooked to serve.
-Serve warm with honey orange syrup.
+Serve warm with the honey orange syrup.